Frequently Asked Questions (FAQ)

 Students are exposed to genuine scientific research while they are still in high school.
 They get direct, hands-on experience running experiments, designing research, reading and writing scientific papers, presenting their work, and working in a research team.
 Importantly, students are not doing research in science experiments, like in school, where the results are known a priori.
 Rather, students embark on an intellectual journey in which they pursue new knowledge in their particular field of research.
 They engage with the frontiers of scientific knowledge with our laboratory containing over $1M worth of professional research equipment.
 Students who are underrepresented in STEM are specifically encouraged to join, in order to gain experience in research and to taste what a career in STEM might look like.
 We aim to follow up with ASDRP scholars in subsequent summers to place them into university laboratories and industry internships.
 We also aim to provide a strong mentorship network to current and past students.

-ASDRP student researchers present their work at a poster session (includes professional judges) and publish a research paper in our online journal, ASDRP Communications.
-Further, many ASDRP student researchers are able to work with their mentors to submit their research to science fairs and peer-reviewed journals for publication.
+ASDRP student researchers present their work at a poster session and publish a research paper in our online journal, ASDRP Communications.
+Further, many ASDRP student researchers are able to work with their mentors to submit their research to conferences and peer-reviewed journals for publication.
 In fact, over 20 research papers from ASDRP 2019-2020 students have been submitted for publication in undergraduate/high school level research journals.
 Multiple groups also presented posters at undergraduate research conferences.
 Such visible evidence of scholarly achievement provide students competitive advantages in matriculation to their choice of an institution of higher learning.
 The ASDRP researcher alumni network currently spans several nationally ranked undergraduate institutions, including Harvard University, Stanford University, the Massachusetts Institute of Technology (MIT), UC Berkeley, UCLA, and more.

 How does ASDRP help students who have socioeconomic difficulty or who are underrepresented in STEM?